 The Canadian Legacy Project is currently working with the Homes For Heroes Foundation (www.h4hf.ca) in building unique and exciting housing developments for homeless veterans across Canada.
 The issue of homelessness among Canadian Armed Forces veterans is an area of increasing concern.
 Unfortunately, over 2,500 Canadian veterans are homeless and have not been successful in transitioning from their military career to healthy and productive civilian lives.
 The Homes For Heroes Foundation is an initiative that will assist with re-integration of military veterans into civilian life within Canada through the provision of affordable housing and a robust support system.
 Our first community is slated for development in Calgary in 2018, with the goal to have a community in every major Canadian city by 2020.

 One of the biggest challenges our Canadian veterans face is integrating back into civilian life when their service is completed.
 Each year, more than 5,000 Canadian Armed Forces members are released from the military.
-Recent research has shown that getting our veterans back into a routine and participating in regular exercise can be crucial to their transitioning back to civilian life.
+Recent research has shown that getting our veterans back into a routine and participating in regular exercise is crucial to their transition to civilian life.
 In response to this, the Canadian Legacy Project launched a new program in 2016 called Vet Fit.
-Vet Fit is a partnership between the Canadian Legacy Project and GoodLife Fitness where annual memberships are offered at a significant discount to our veterans.
+Vet Fit is a partnership between the Canadian Legacy Project and select fitness partners and services where annual memberships are offered at a significant discount to our veterans.
 We now have over 2,000 veterans enrolled in this program.

 2017 Funding Drive